-As you can see through the benchmarks, the Nvidia GTX 1060 graphics inside the laptop’s base are more than enough to handle the very latest games at 1080p resolution.
-(We saw more than playable frame rates in both of these benchmarked games at native resolution, too.)
-Those aren’t words we generally put to paper regarding Surface devices, much less any 2-in-1 laptops.
+If you look over at the benchmarks, the Nvidia GTX 1060 graphics inside can more than tackle the newer AAA games at 1080p.
+(We even saw more than playable frame rates at native resolution.)
+That’s not something we usually expect from Surface devices, much less any 2-in-1 laptops.

-Nor should gaming be the reason you purchase a Surface Book 2.
-Frankly, you could get the same experience for far cheaper and spend that extra cash on games or even an external GPU box plus a graphics card.
-Though, few laptops will keep as cool as this one under pressure, thanks mostly to its split design keeping the CPU and GPU apart.
+Not that you should buy the Surface Book 2 for gaming.
+Honestly, you can get the same experience at a much cheaper price, spending what you saved on games or even an external GPU box and a graphics card.
+But, few laptops will stay as cool as this one under pressure, due to the Surface Book 2’s split design that operates the GPU and CPU separately.

-At this point, it should go without saying that the Surface Book 2 (15-inch) handles our normal, workload with aplomb, barely seeing its quad-core CPU and 16GB of RAM break a sweat.
-You’d have to try hard to cripple this laptop, is what we’re saying.
+At this point, it should go without saying that the Surface Book 2 (15-inch) can tackle our normal workload with aplomb, barely seeing its quad-core CPU and 16GB of RAM break a sweat.
+You’d have to try really hard to cripple this laptop, is what we’re saying.

-Considering that point, the fact that this laptop lasted longer in PCMark 8’s battery test than just about any 2-in-1 laptop we’ve tested to date is just downright impressive.
-A score of 7 hours and 39 minutes in this historically punishing test is unheard of in the TechRadar offices, especially considering the previous model lasted for less than half that long.
+Considering that point, the fact that this laptop lasted longer in PCMark 8’s battery test than every single 2-in-1 laptop we reviewed at the time of writing is just incredible.
+A score of 7 hours and 39 minutes in this traditionally intensive test was unheard of in the TechRadar offices, especially since its predecessor lasted only less than half that long.

-This figure is testament to the sheer amount of battery afforded to the Surface Book 2 (15-inch) by its larger size and the nature of its design.
-Microsoft promises up to 17 hours of battery life from the 15-inch Surface Book 2 over local video playback.
+This result is a testament to the sheer amount of battery given to the Surface Book 2 (15-inch) by its larger size and the nature of its design.
+Microsoft brags up to 17 hours of battery life from the 15-inch Surface Book 2 over local video playback.

-All in all, the 15-inch Surface Book 2 is the most powerful and versatile 2-in-1 laptop we’ve ever tested, but it’s not a perfect device.
-There are a few missed opportunities in Microsoft simply taking the original Surface Book and making it bigger, at least chassis design-wise.
+Ultimately, the 15-inch Surface Book 2 is the most versatile and all-powerful 2-in-1 laptop we’ve ever tested.
+It has its share of flaws, no doubt about that.
+There are a few missed opportunities here, with Microsoft just taking the original Surface Book and bulking it up, at least chassis design-wise.

-That said, we recognize the hard work and engineering that went into crafting this device.
-The proof is in its nigh-unparalleled performance and longevity, not to mention its good looks and tactile feel when held in the hand as either a laptop or a tablet.
+That said, we appreciate the hard work and engineering that went into the creation of this device.
+The proof is in its nigh-unmatched performance and battery life, as well as its stunning design and nice tactile feel when held in the hand as either a laptop or a tablet.
 And that’s without mentioning its display that’s an absolute stunner.

-Of course, you’ll pay dearly for all of the aforementioned features, but there’s no doubt in our mind that it’s well worth it for the creative pros (or anyone who’s rich enough) out there that can swing it.
-The price is steep for the best 2-in-1 laptop to date, but remember you’re getting the cream of the crop in 2-in-1 laptop design by the folks that defined the category.
+Expect to pay a lot for all of the aforementioned features, but there’s no doubt in our mind that it’s well worth it if you’re a creative professional (or someone who’s rich enough) who can and are willing to pay for it.
+The price is steep for the best 2-in-1 laptop to date, but you’re also getting the top-of-the-line in 2-in-1 laptop design by the folks that defined the category.